 There are actually 2 ways to fry a pork chop.
 It can either be done pan-fried or deep-fried, both of which differ slightly in their outcome.
 However, if you have thin slices of pork chops, it won’t affect the meat much as the slices will be soaked in hot oil regardless of the type of equipment used.

 This method of frying pork chops is pretty basic and doesn’t really require large kitchen equipment such as deep fryers.
-A simple pan with enough space for the wide cut pork chop and slightly deep, just enough to allow you to dip the thin slices of pork chops with oil will work perfectly.
+A simple pan (check prices on Amazon) with enough space for the wide cut pork chop and slightly deep, just enough to allow you to dip the thin slices of pork chops with oil will work perfectly.

 Here’s a simple pan frying recipe that you can try: